brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

 Self-Service Password Reset

-Time and money wasted - help desk resetting passwords SSPR - Decide who you allow to do this
+Time and money wasted - help desk resetting passwords SSPR - Decide who you allow to do this - Hope that the user remember how - so they dont call you anyway